-A vault storing the world's most precious seeds now has over one million different varieties.
-It recently received a consignment of seeds from 70,000 different crops.
-Global Seed Vault is buried in an icy mountain in Norway's Arctic Circle.
-It opened ten years ago to protect the future of the world's food supply.
-Climate change and droughts around the world are threatening many different species of plants.
-The vault holds back-ups of seeds stored in other seed banks around the world.
-A senior scientist at the Crop Trust said: "Hitting the million mark is really significant."
+A vault storing precious seeds now has over one million different varieties.
+The Global Seed Vault is buried in an icy mountain in the Arctic Circle.
+It opened ten years ago to protect the world's food supply.
+Climate change and droughts are threatening many species of plants.
+The vault holds back-ups of seeds from the world's other seed banks.
+A scientist at the Crop Trust said: "Hitting the million mark is really significant."

-Workers at the vault are surprised to reach the million mark so soon.
+Vault workers are surprised to reach the million mark.
 The crisis in Syria meant there were 90,000 fewer seeds at the vault.
-The latest delivery included seeds for cereals and more unusual crops like the onion potato.
-There were also Bambara groundnuts, which are a drought tolerant crop.
-The Crop Trust spoke about the importance of the vault.
-It said: "Safeguarding such a huge range of seeds means scientists will have the best chance of developing nutritious and climate-resilient crops that can ensure future generations don't just survive, but thrive."
+The latest delivery included cereals and more unusual crops like the onion potato.
+There were also seeds from drought tolerant plants.
+The Crop Trust said protecting the seeds means, "scientists will have the best chance of developing nutritious and climate-resilient crops that can ensure future generations don't just survive, but thrive".

 Try higher levels.
 The listening is a little longer, with more vocabulary.

 This page has all the levels, listening and reading for this lesson.